 In October 2011, the Organization entered into a tax-exempt lease financing arrangement in which TD Bank Finance, Inc. is the lessor, the New Jersey Educational Facilities Authority is the lessee, and the Organization is the sublessee.
 The lease financing of \$8,000,000 by the University was used for renovations to the historic Kuser Mansion in Trenton.
-As of June 30, 2018, the Organization has fully drawn down the funds.
+As of June 30, 2019 the Organization has fully drawn down the funds.
 The lease rental payment schedule has a twenty-year term.
 There are four interest-only payments totaling \$265,222, followed by 76 lease payments of \$105,263 plus interest at 3.500% that started quarterly on March 31, 2013.
 As of June 30, 2014, the Organization made a one-time pay-down in the amount of \$815,626 from the bond proceeds that remained unspent at the end of construction.
 Upon notice to the Organization, TD Bank Finance, Inc. has the option to declare the entire outstanding principal and outstanding interest, due and payable in full on the ten year anniversary date.
-As of June 30, 2018, the Organization owes \$4,868,584.
+As of June 30, 2019 and 2018, the Organization owes \$4,447,532 and \$4,868,583, respectively.